lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - virtuals
 - more test code and demos
 - type checks at the call-in boundary?
+- export classes
-- export classes as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
+  - they show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism

 FEATURES
 - supports most primitive wasm operations